*** 20th Anniversary: 2003 to 2023 ***

-The population is worried about sulfur dioxide (SO2) gas emissions from flares because of potential health and environmental effects.
+People worry about sulfur dioxide (SO2) gas emissions from flares because of potential health and environmental effects.
 Here's why SO2 is a concern, and some things you can do about it:

 - SO2 is a highly reactive gas that irritates the respiratory system, especially in people with asthma or chronic obstructive pulmonary disease (COPD).
 High levels of SO2 can cause respiratory symptoms like coughing, wheezing, shortness of breath, and aggravation of existing respiratory conditions.

 - SO2 emissions contribute to air pollution and smog.
 Forests, crops, and aquatic ecosystems can all be damaged by acid rain.
 In addition, SO2 can react with other compounds in the atmosphere to form fine particulate matter (PM2.5), which has negative effects on air quality and human health.

 - SO2 has a strong, pungent odor that can annoy nearby communities.
 Residents living near flare sites can suffer from the odor.